-All Amazon links on this post are affiliate links.
-If you buy anything on Amazon through the links on this post (not just items from this post), Amazon will pay me some coffee money (at no extra cost to you), which I promise to drink while creating more helpful content like this.
+Note: All Amazon and Apple TV links on this post are affiliate links.
+If you buy anything on Amazon or Apple TV through the links on this post (not just items from this post), Amazon and/or Apple will pay me some coffee money (at no extra cost to you), which I promise to drink while creating more helpful content like this.
 All opinions on this site remain my own.

 Mortal Kombat Legends: Scorpion’s Revenge is exactly what its title suggests, It sees the Legend, Hanzo Hasashi (also known as Scorpion), seeking vengeance for the murder of his clan and family.

-But while Scorpion searches for the man responsible for running his life, his quest leads him to the fighting tournament called Mortal Kombat.
+But while Scorpion searches for the man responsible for ruining his life, his quest leads him to the fighting tournament called Mortal Kombat.
 To get his Revenge, Hanzo must compete in single combat against the best fighters from both Earth Realm and Outworld.
 Winner takes all.

 Speaking of fighters from Earth and Outworld

 Although Mortal Kombat is an American animation, I would appreciate it if WB animation could make a Japanese version of the sequel.
 Call me an Anime nerd, but I’ve gotten used to anime drama.
 And I can’t help but imagine how awesome Scorpion would sound with an intimidating Japanese voice.
 (But that’s just my opinion)

 Mortal Kombat Legends: Scorpion’s Revenge was a beautiful and unexpected treat for all Mortal Kombat fans.
 Seeing all these characters in action again triggered a lot of nostalgia.
 And since the last scene teased a Shao Kahn invasion, I can’t wait to see what the show creators have in store for the sequel.